samuelzapote/angular-ten-firebase/README.md

 Once the development server has started visit <http://localhost:4200> and you will automatically navigate to your empty path currently using the Landing component.
 Since this path is protected by the AngularFireAuthGuard, you will be redirected to the '/login' path.

-Visit the *app-routing.module.ts* file to modify this behaviour.
+Use the *app-routing.module.ts* file to modify this behaviour.

 #### Learn More